With so many businesses and organizations now operating online, visual communication is more important than ever.

 This doesn’t just work for external communications on social media.

-It can be the perfect approach for consultants looking to communicate their ideas and strategies to clients, in a quick and digestible way.
+It can be the perfect approach for consultants looking to effectively communicate their ideas and strategies to clients, in a quick and digestible way.

 Or B2B organizations in technical fields looking to demystify the products and services they offer to differentiate from their competitors, without using a ton of technical language: